-The Col du Petit St Bernard (or “Little St Bernard Pass”) is an accessible climb by Alpine standards.
+The Col du Petit Saint Bernard (or “Little St Bernard Pass”) is an accessible climb by Alpine standards.
 It may be 30 km with 1,400 metres of climbing, yet the gradients average less than 5%.

 It’s not a quiet idyll (the border with Italy is at the summit and it’s an important transport route), but the scenery after La Rosière is stunning and there’s lots of history too (see below).
 The steady gradient makes it a good opportunity for finding your rhythm while climbing for a decent length of time.